BestTimesToVisit.com Logo

 Tro-tros

-Cost:Typically ₵1 - ₵5 (approx. $0.10 - $0.50 USD) per journey, depending on distance.
+Cost:Typically ₵1 - ₵5 (approx. $0.10 - $0.50 USD) per short to medium distance trip, depending on the route and distance.

 Taxis (Private Hire)

-Intercity Buses (e.g., VIP, OA)
+Inter-city Buses (e.g., VIP, OA)

 Cost:Varies by destination.
 A trip from Kumasi to Accra can range from ₵50 - ₵100 (approx. $5 - $10 USD).